ronnyml/snowplow-wiki/setup-guide/2-setup-a-tracker/ios-tracker/iOS-Tracker-Setup.md

 <a name="dependencies" />
 ### 2.2 Dependencies

-The tracker has dependencies limited to the AFNetworking and FMDB libraries for networking and database management respectively.
+The tracker has dependencies limited to the [AFNetworking][afnetworking] and [FMDB][fmdb] libraries for networking and database management respectively.
 Both of which have iOS 6+ support as well.
 If you're installing via CocoaPods, these dependencies are recursively downloaded for your project so you don't have to worry about it.

 [Back to top](#top)